Hydrogen peroxide–urea: Disinfectant and bleaching agent

 Hydrogen peroxide–urea is mainly used as a disinfecting and bleaching agent in cosmetics and pharmaceuticals.
 As a drug, this compound is used in some preparations for the whitening of teeth.
 It is also used to relieve minor inflammation of gums, oral mucosal surfaces and lips including canker sores and dental irritation, and to emulsify and disperse earwax.

 Carbamide peroxide is also suitable as a disinfectant, e.g. for germ reduction on contact lens surfaces or as an antiseptic for mouthwashes, ear drops or for superficial wounds and ulcers.

 Reagent in organic synthesis

 In the laboratory, it is used as a more easily handled replacement for hydrogen peroxide.

-It has proven to be a stable, easy-to-handle and effective oxidizing agent which is readily controllable by a suitable choice of the reaction conditions.
-It delivers oxidation products in an environmentally friendly manner and often in high yields especially in the presence of organic catalysts such as cis-butenedioic anhydride or inorganic catalysts such as sodium tungstate.
+Its effectiveness is enhanced by organic catalysts cis-butenedioic anhydride or inorganic catalysts such as sodium tungstate.

 It converts thiols selectively to disulfides, secondary alcohols to ketones, sulfides to sulfoxides and sulfones, nitriles to amides, and N-heterocycles to amine oxides.

 Hydroxybenzaldehydes are converted to dihydroxybenzenes (Dakin reaction) and give, under suitable conditions, the corresponding benzoic acids.

 It oxidizes ketones to esters, in particular cyclic ketones, such as substituted cyclohexanones or cyclobutanones to give lactones (Baeyer–Villiger oxidation).

 The epoxidation of various alkenes in the presence of benzonitrile yields oxiranes in yields of 79 to 96%.

 The oxygen atom transferred to the alkene originates from the peroxoimide acid formed intermediately from benzonitrile.
 The resulting imidic acid tautomerizes to the benzamide.